Automattic/jetpack/to-test.md

 * Go to Jetpack → Settings → Traffic and enable the Search module.
 Click on "Add Jetpack Search Widget" and verify that the widgets section of the Customizer opens once it fully loads (it'll take a moment).

+We now move any active Jetpack Search widgets to the inactive list if you disable the search module.

+1. Add the Jetpack Search widget to your sidebar.
+Ideally give it a custom title so you can more easily track it.
+2. Disable the search module.
+3. Refresh the page and verify that the search module is still disabled.
+4. Visit the widgets configuration page and make sure that the widget you added in step one is now listed at the top of the inactive widgets list.

 #### WooCommerce analytics